From the Name Flooring install team, serving Port Moody and the Tri-Cities.

 Name Flooring installation labour rates in Port Moody (2026)

-Material Installation labour, per sq ft (CAD) Best use in a Port Moody home
+| Material | Installation labour, per sq ft (CAD) | Best use in a Port Moody home |

-Laminate $1.75 Dry main floors and bedrooms
+| Laminate | $1.75 | Dry main floors and bedrooms |

-Carpet from $0.95 Bedrooms and stairs
+| Carpet | from $0.95 | Bedrooms and stairs |

 These are installation labour rates per square foot.
 Materials are priced separately, 5% GST applies, and a minimum job charge applies, $275 for carpet and vinyl and $300 for laminate and hardwood.
 Stairs start at $10 per step.
 For the full installed total with materials, use our free installation estimate, which the Installation Estimate button in the site header opens in under two minutes.

-If you own in Newport Village, Suter Brook, or Klahanie, the strata has a say in your floor.
-Most Port Moody buildings require the full floor assembly to meet an IIC and STC in the 65 to 72 range, with the acoustic underlay carrying most of the load.
-A quality cork or dense rubber underlayment passes where a cheap foam fails under the same plank, which is why luxury vinyl plank over an acoustic underlay is the default condo floor here.
-It hits the sound numbers, stays waterproof in the kitchen and entry, and produces clean spec sheets for the application.
+The newer towers near Moody Centre and Inlet Centre SkyTrain follow the same strata rules as the rest of Metro Vancouver.
+Most buildings require the full floor assembly to meet an IIC and STC in the 65 to 72 range, with the acoustic underlay doing most of the work.
+A quality cork or dense rubber underlay passes where cheap foam fails.
+Luxury vinyl plank over a sound-rated underlay is the standard condo floor: it meets the numbers, is waterproof in the kitchen and entry, and the spec sheets make the strata paperwork clean.
+Plan for two to four weeks of approval time and have the IIC and STC spec sheets ready before you book a crew.

 Why we quote tile per space, not by the square foot